ManchesterBioinference/bioinference_website/content/authors/Maryam/_index.md

 user_groups:
   - Researchers
 ---

-I am a Research Associate at the University of Manchester.
-My research focuses on metabolic modelling of Chinese Hamster Ovary (CHO) cells to predict avenues for culture optimisation.
-I also maintain an interest in cancer metabolism and metabolic modelling across different organisms.

-Currently, I am funded by a Prosperity Partnership with FUJIFILM Diosynth Biotechnologies UK.
+I am a PhD student at the University of Manchester, where I study multimodal data analysis using routine pathology images and spatial omics data to better understand the tumor microenvironment.
+I am particularly interested in developing interpretable and reliable AI methods that address clinically relevant research questions and help bridge the gap between healthcare professionals and data analysts.